 Estonia’s interest is that the European Commission and the Member States would consider, inter alia, the priorities of the Strategy for the Baltic Sea Region and the updated action plan when planning and implementing the EU budget, including cohesion policy and territorial cooperation instruments, and other funds.
 This will contribute to the joint planning and implementation of the regional projects of strategic importance and to the achievement of the objectives of the EU cohesion policy as a whole.

-From July,1 2017 estonia leads the work of the EUSBSR National Coordinators group for 12 months.
-The first meeting of the Group is sceduled for September,26 in Tallinn.
+From July,1 2017 Estonia leads the work of the EUSBSR National Coordinators group for 12 months.
+The last meeting of the Group was held June,6 2017 in Tallinn.

 First Annual Forum of the EUSBSR was held in Tallinn in 2010.
-In 2018 Forum returns to Tallinn- 9th Annual Forum will be organized June,4-5 2018.
+In 2018 Forum returned to Tallinn- 9th Annual Forum was organized June,4-5 2018.
 Read the invitation speech by acting Undersecretary for European Affairs Aino Lepik von Wirén here.
+Videos from most of the Forum meetings are available on the EUSBSR website.
+Next EUSBSR Annual Forum will be in Gdansk Poland in June 2019.

 Seed money is EU funding to prepare projects that contribute to one of the priority areas or horizontal actions of the EU Strategy for the Baltic Sea Region.
 If a project turns out to be sustainable, it can be developed further using the resources of the European Union or other national resources, including European structural and investment funds for the period 2014-2020.